Who wins the Alperen Sengun vs. Desmond Bane matchup in tonight's game?

 Alperen Sengun & the Rockets

-- The Rockets are outscoring opponents by 3.8 points per game with a +76 scoring differential overall.
-They put up 109.4 points per game (25th in the NBA) and give up 105.6 per contest (first in the league).
+- The Rockets have a +89 scoring differential, topping opponents by 4.3 points per game.
+They're putting up 109.8 points per game to rank 25th in the league and are giving up 105.5 per contest to rank first in the NBA.

-- Houston wins the rebound battle by 1.2 boards on average.
-It records 45.3 rebounds per game, which ranks eighth in the league, while its opponents grab 44.1 per outing.
+- Houston wins the rebound battle by 2.1 boards on average.
+It collects 45.9 rebounds per game, which ranks fifth in the league, while its opponents pull down 43.8 per contest.

 Watch the NBA on Max with the B/R Sports Add-On